How to Make a Loyalty App

 - Marks for used/expired coupons.
-You can either recolor them (in gray) or remove them from the list.
+You can either recolor them (in gray) or remove them from the list completely.

-Additionally, it can be beneficial for your business to have the so-called stamps system as part of your loyalty program — users get a reward for a certain number of repeated actions.
+Additionally, it can be beneficial for your business to have the so-called stamps system as part of your loyalty program users will get rewarded for a certain number of repeated actions.

 |McDonald's: Case Study|